richgel999/ufo_data/bin/anon_pdf.md

 >*   [https://www.academia.edu/42735164/Negative_Aliens_Reverse_Consciousness_NARC_Gender_Archetypes_Mind_Control_Programming_An_Overview](https://www.academia.edu/42735164/Negative_Aliens_Reverse_Consciousness_NARC_Gender_Archetypes_Mind_Control_Programming_An_Overview)

-**(PUBLIC DOMAIN)** - 7 August 2004 — Kit Green tells Jacques Vallee that Andrew Basiago’s claims of time viewing and time travel under a Project Pegasus are exaggeration.
+**(PUBLIC DOMAIN)** - 7 August 2004 — Kit Green tells Jacques Vallée that Andrew Basiago’s claims of time viewing and time travel under a **Project Pegasus** are exaggeration.
 Green says there was a project like what he’s describing but says it failed and it created delusions in its participants.
 Hal Puthoff says he had no evidence such a project existed at ARPA.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)

-**(PUBLIC DOMAIN)** - 7 August 2004 — Former NIDS contractor Jim Westwood tells Jacques Vallee that Charles Bowsher, former Comptroller General under President Reagan, states he found a “crashed UFO program” during a large audit of classified programs.
+**(PUBLIC DOMAIN)** - 7 August 2004 — Former NIDS contractor Jim Westwood tells Jacques Vallée that Charles Bowsher, former Comptroller General under President Reagan, states he found a “crashed UFO program” during a large audit of classified programs.
 Bowsher uncovered it in 1984-85, which he called a “bizarre special access program coverup which surely violated every classification, executive order, regulation, and Congressional rule.”
 Bowsher considered turning it over to the Department of Justice for prosecution, but an unnamed powerful individual in the DOD squashed it.
 Bowsher said the program had to do with an “exotic, non-Earthly vehicle.”

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)